 We often get the question of why an MRE doesn't have an expiration date printed on it.

 You may have noticed that your MRE's have a funny number at the bottom.
 What is that thing?
-This is a Julian Date or code.

-Where did Julian Dates come from?
+Where did these dates come from?

 Julian Dates, abbreviated JD, are simply a continuous count of days and fractions since noon Universal Time on January 1, 4713 BCE (on the Julian calendar).
 Ha, clear as mud right?